 There is one external assessment, Component 3, which provides the main synoptic assessment for the qualification.
-Component 3 builds directly on Components I and 2 and enables learning to be brought together and related to a real-life situation.
+Component 3 builds directly on Components I and 2 and enables learning to be brought together and related to a reallife situation.

-Tiers of entry: N/A
+N/A